sf-wdi-24/rails_bog_app/readme.md

 end
 ```

 At this point, you're using all the RESTful routes for creatures.
-Refactor your routes to reflect that you're using all of `resources` for creatures (remove the `only:` part):
+Refactor your routes to reflect that you're using all the `resources` (remove the `only:` part):

 ```ruby
 #